Shervinsasl/Shervinsasl/README.md

 ## Hi, I’m Shervin 👋

-Computer Science student at UCLA with hands-on experience building full-stack web applications, systems software, and embedded/IoT projects.
-I enjoy working across the stack—from frontend architecture to backend systems and hardware integration.
+Computer Science student at UCLA with hands on experience building full-stack web applications, systems software, and embedded/IoT projects.
+I enjoy working across the stack from frontend architecture to backend systems and hardware integration.

 ---